japaric-archived/homu-on-heroku/README.md

 Heroku dyno and use it with all your repositories.
 The rest of this document will tell you how to do that.

-**WARNING** This document doesn't cover how to use Homu or explain Homu terminology like "r+" because that's covered by the [homu.io] website.
+~~**WARNING** This document doesn't cover how to use Homu or explain Homu terminology like "r+" because that's covered by the [homu.io] website.~~ Actually, I'm going to cover a little on how Homu works because there's not much documentation on some features.
+See the [operational notes] section.

 ## What you'll need